Monte Carlo of Lennard-Jones atoms¶

 [ ]:

-We store some of the parameters in named variables, (the number of atoms N
+We store some of the attributes in named variables: the number of atoms N, volume V, temperature T, and array of box lengths L.

 [ ]: